gopika-r-aj/Internship_ML/Task6/README.md

 - Achieved high accuracy on test data (typically near 100%)
 - Plotted:
   - Confusion Matrix
-  - Decision Boundary for Petal features
+  - Decision Boundary for Petal features.
-       The screenshots of the output are added to 'Output_screenshots'.
+  - The screenshots of the output are added to 'Output_screenshots'.